hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 #### After

-If all has gone well, you should now have 5 extra Docker images, the three downloaded and the two made by Maven:
+If all has gone well, you should now have even more Docker images, the three downloaded and the new ones made by Maven, which we have named with the prefix _"springboot-k8s-hello-world"_:

-![Image of Docker images after pull][Screenshot13]
+![Image of Docker images after build][Screenshot13]

 There will be other images, the images that were there when we first started the environment plus any output from Maven builds